Welcome to Zhuang Li’s Personal Website

 • University scholarship applicants (highly competitive)

-Interested?
-Feel free to reach out by sending your CV and research interests to zhuang.li@rmit.edu.au!
+If this sounds relevant, feel free to send your CV and research interests to zhuang.li@rmit.edu.au.

 Australian PhD Application Tips